The Monarchy In Britain

 What Power Do They Have?

 "From divells and Kings Good Lord deliver me.
 Its now high time, up and be doing, I desire any government rather than that of the King"

 "I swear by Almighty God that I will be faithful and bear true allegiance to Her Majesty Queen Elizabeth, her heirs and successors, according to law.
 So help me God."

-The oath required of Members of Parliament.
+The oath required of 21st century Members of Parliament.
 Read the others here

 Members of Parliament are required to swear an oath of loyalty to the queen, not to the people who elected them and not to a constitution.
 Those who have refused have been barred from taking their seats in the legislature.
 Bishops of the Church of England also swear their allegiance to the monarch, rather than to their god or their church.
 Police officers and soldiers likewise swear loyalty to the Queen, not to the government or their country.